Zekrullahjalali/testProject/README.md

 # testProject
-This is a test project of laravel framework of php
+This is a test project of laravel framework